|Public Interest Design Incubator||Affordable Housing + Sustainable Communities||Design + Build||Freedom by Design|

 - Research the need of a community and then analyze the potential social, economic, and environmental impact of a design project.

-Community Collaborator Information
+PID: Community Collaborator Information

 Director: Thomas Barrie, AIA, Professor of Architecture